phbarris/PFP-Moderator-KOs/README.md

 - *Are there other uses for these?*

 ## What will people use these moderators for?
-The packaged moderators in this knowledge object collection can be plugged into computable causal pathway mechanism, to inform the influence of selected characteristics on the magnitude of influence on the intervention represented by the causal pathway.
+The packaged moderators in this knowledge object collection can be plugged into computable causal pathway mechanism, to inform the influence of selected characteristics on the magnitude of influence on the intervention represented by the causal pathway. -identifies the strength of influence of an intervention given this definition

+*So we know that these moderators have specific effects on the percision feedback strategy* -> *so this mod collector is based on feedback theory.* -> *clarify this in the readme*

 *Questions to ask*
 - *Can these moderators be used outside the mechanisms represented by causal pathways?
 Or are these primarily intended for representation by causal pathways?*